-Music majors pursuing the AFA are expected to enroll in and satisfactorily complete one of each of the music core classes every semester (Written Theory, Aural Theory, Keyboard Theory, a private lesson, and an ensemble).
+The music department expects music majors pursuing the AFA to enroll in and satisfactorily complete one each of the core music classes every semester (Written theory, aural theory, keyboard theory, a private lesson, and an ensemble).
 Certificate seekers should enroll in and complete at least one core class each semester (Intro to Music Tech, Live Sound, Intermediate Music Tech, and Music Portfolio).
-Grades below a C, withdrawal, or failure in any of the core classes may jeopardize a student's good standing as a music major, and may result in the reduction or cancellation of music department financial aid.
+Grades below a C, withdrawal, or failure in core classes may jeopardize a student's good standing as a music major.
+This underperformance may reduce or cancel the student's financial aid package.

-Of particular concern is withdrawal from or failure of any theory courses.
-As individual classes in each four-course sequence are offered only once a year, failure to complete of any one of them will add an additional year of study before the student can finish the AFA degree.
+Of particular concern is withdrawal from or failure of any theory courses, as we offer individual classes in each fourcourse sequence only once a year.
+Failure to complete any of them will add another year of study before the student can finish the AFA degree.
 The department strongly encourages students to complete the core within a four-semester timeframe.
 Most of these courses are prerequisites for upper-level study; therefore, if a student transfers without finishing a degree, deficiencies in the core classes will result in at least one additional year of study at the transfer institution.
-Given the trend of rising tuition rates at four-year colleges and universities, this may result in a significant, and unnecessary, financial cost for the student.
+Retaking core classes at another institution may result in significant and unnecessary financial costs for the student.